IrinaSing/practice-code-review/src/deep-flat/deep-flat-solution/README.md

 ## Strategy

-To use a method that flattens array of any depth.
+To use a built-in array method that flattens array of any depth.
+It's a short solution of the challenge.

 ---